Historical Timeline of Los Angeles

 Los Angeles Memorial Coliseum | Photo: Yuri Hasegawa

-1923 - Los Angeles Memorial Coliseum opens in Exposition Park.
+1923 - The Los Angeles Memorial Coliseum opens in Exposition Park.
 Since opening, the Coliseum has become one of the world’s greatest sports venues.
 It is the only facility in the world to host two Olympiads (X and XXIII), two Super Bowls (I and VII), one World Series (1959), a Papal Mass, and visits by three U.S. Presidents: John F. Kennedy, Richard Nixon and Ronald Reagan.

 Hollywood Sign | Photo: Yuri Hasegawa